Wow, it looks like you’re all having a fabulous time using slash commands! /so /many /cool /things

 There’s also a command-specific list, where you can make customized permissions for each command.

-Command permissions work similarly to channel permissions: making changes at the top level will affect everything that’s synced within it.
-Selecting an individual command will bring up the command-specific toggles, where you can see whether they’re synced or not at the top, and make any necessary changes.
+Command permissions work similarly to channel permissions.
+Selecting an individual command will bring up the command-specific toggles, where you can make any necessary changes.

 The biggest benefit of this new menu is that your admins can add apps to their servers more easily — you won’t need to be as concerned about commands running wild all over town before you have a chance to see what it does.